Taxation of international executives

 Employment income includes also gifts made by an employer to an employee or employee’s family member.
 For taxation of employment income see comments above.

-The employee Social Security contributions (maximum 3,168,000 MNT per tax year) are deductible in arriving at the individual’s taxable employment income for resident taxpayers.
+The employee Social Security contributions (maximum MNT4,416,000 per tax year) are deductible in arriving at the individual’s taxable employment income for resident taxpayers.
 The social security contributions are not deductible when calculating taxable employment income for non-resident taxpayers.

 The most common form of tax reimbursement is current year gross-up.
 This enables the tax payable by the employer and the income to which it relates to be dealt with together in the same year’s tax calculation.

-Currently no tax estimates or prepayments are required in Mongolia as the tax rate is a flat 10% rate or a flat 20% rate.
+Currently no tax estimates or prepayments are required in Mongolia as the tax rate is a flat 10 percent rate or a flat 20 percent rate.
 Personal Income Tax is withheld from the individual’s salary by the employer and remitted to the Mongolian Tax Authorities on a monthly basis.

-When are estimates/prepayments/withholding of tax due in your country?
+When are estimates/prepayments/withholding of tax due in your country/territory?
 For example, monthly, annually, both, and so on.

-Mongolia currently has double taxation agreements with the following countries:
+Mongolia currently has double taxation agreements with the following countries/territories: